progklb/playground-unreal/Content/StarterCourse/README.md

 >
 > For **normal maps**, **metallic maps**, and **roughness maps** ensure the sRGB flag is disabled.
 This is because each channel is a separate mask, and these files are not supposed to be read as combined RGB.

+> See project: MaterialTest

 ### Static Meshes

 - May not have materials assigned by default.
 To assign, open in the mesh view and directly assign the materials to the mesh.

 ### Lighting

+> Note that there are separate settings between edit mode and play mode.
+If the lighting doesn't look right in either mode, or each mode looks different, check your auto exposure settings for each mode.

 Lumen - Allows global illumination (light bouncing) in real-time.
 This avoids having to do light-baking, and gives us far more dynamic scene lighting.

+> Baked lighting is always better quality though and cheaper, so if lights/objects are static rather use baking.

 **GI in UE4**: Generated a static light map.